apollographql/apollo-server/docs/source/schemas/resolvers.md

 }
 ```

 These resolvers can be simplified taking advantage of two features: parameters provided to every resolver and the implicit resolvers implemented by all GraphQL frameworks.
 The first parameter to each resolver is the result of their parent resolver, following the query's structure.
 In this case, `child`'s resolver will receive the result of `parent`'s resolver.
-In addition, when no resolver is provided, the default function returns the field name's value from the parent resolver's result.
+In addition, when no resolver is provided, the default function returns the field name's value from the parent resolvers' result.

 ```js
 resolvers = {